Course Numbering System and Guide to Course Descriptions

 - Limitations on course applicability to degree requirements.

-- Courses that have both an undergraduate and graduate version.
-Students enrolled in either version meet in the same room at the same time with the same instructor.
-The graduate level version of the course must require coursework appropriate for graduate credit.
-These courses are referred to as "cross-listed" courses in the class schedule.
+- Courses that have both an undergraduate and graduate version (example: ACC 504 and ACC 604) or both a master's and doctoral version (example: OTE 610 and OTE 710) are noted.
+Students who enroll in either course meet in the same room at the same time with the same instructor.
+The higher level version of the course must require appropriate coursework.
+Such courses are identified in the semester class schedule as "cross-listed" courses.

 - Periodicity indicating anticipated semester when the course may be offered.